tensorflow/tensorflow/CONTRIBUTING.md

 *   Follow coding style (see below).
 *   Ensure that you use the correct license.
 Examples are provided below.
-*   Include unit tests when you contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
+*   Include tests when you contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
 *   Bug fixes also generally require unit tests, because the presence of bugs